sirlilpanda/game-engine/README.md

 - Blinn–Phong lighting
 - texture rendering
 - screenshots
+- coloured printing to the terimal, makes its easier to read matrixs and vectors

 ## the engine also supports more advance fetures such as:
 - allowing multiple opengl programs